EID-ALBEDAH/research-doc/docs/index.md

     Examining trends and patterns in the race between exploits and patches across different vendors

-- :material-microsoft: **Microsoft Focus**
+- :material-microsoft: :material-linux: **Multi-vendor Focus**

-    Deep analysis of Microsoft vulnerabilities with comprehensive patch and exploit correlation
+    Deep analysis of Microsoft, RedHat and Cisco vulnerabilities in addition to open-source with comprehensive patch and exploit correlation

 - :material-brain: **Predictive Modeling**